k-cloud-labs/kinitiras/README.md

 `OverridePolicy` is used to mutate object in the same namespace.
 `ClusterOverridePolicy` is used to mutate object in any namespace.
-`CLusterValidatePolciy` is used to validate object in any namespace.
+`ClusterValidatePolciy` is used to validate object in any namespace.

 For cluster scoped resource:
 - Apply ClusterOverridePolicy by policies name in ascending;